einSchnitzel/get_next_line/README.md

 ## 42 Main course project

-# main lesson: How to avoid segfaults, free and properly allocate memory.
+### main lesson:  How to avoid segfaults, free and properly allocate memory.

-# learned also: debugging and basic use of containers with docker.
+### learned also: Debugging and basic use of containers with docker.
+### improved:     Usage of structs.